 Today’s post is about Acupressure.
 We had a number of acupressure classes when I was at Bancroft, but I have to confess that at the time, I was so focused on learning massage that I found it a bit overwhelming to look at health from a TCM perspective, which is pretty different from the way you’re used to looking at and diagnosing illness in the West.

 However, one experience I had in those classes really stood out in my mind.
 At the time, I had had a cold for several months, with a cough that was so bad that I had broken a rib just from coughing!
 I mentioned it to our teacher, who asked if I had lost someone close to me recently.
-I was stunned by the question: my Mom had passed away 5 months earlier and there was no way she could have known that.
+I was stunned by the question: my Mom had passed away 5 months earlier and there was no way my teacher could have known that.
 Turns out the lung meridian is connected to grief.
 Interesting, isn’t it?

 Since then, I have studied acupressure further on my own on a sort of leisurely basis, and frequently use it on myself for things like headaches, colds, soreness, stomach bugs, low energy, etc. It really is amazing how well it works.